Enniskillen: Military history

 The town's name (with the archaic spelling) continues to form part of the title to The Royal Irish Regiment (27th (Inniskilling) 83rd and 87th and Ulster Defence Regiment).
 Enniskillen Castle features on the cap badge of both regiments.

 The Troubles

-Enniskillen was the site of several events during The Troubles, the most notable being the Remembrance Day bombing in which 11 people were killed.
+Enniskillen was the site of several events during The Troubles, the most notable being the Remembrance Day bombing in November 1987 in which 11 people were killed.
 Bill Clinton opened The Clinton Centre in 2002 on the site of the bombing.
 The Provisional Irish Republican Army claimed responsibility for the attack.

-Alleged sexual abuse and assault

-In 2019, at least nine men reported to the police and the press and said in public forums that, in the 1980s and 90s, when they were children, they were repeatedly molested and raped by a paedophile ring of at least 20 men in the Enniskillen area.
-Investigations are continuing.

 Demography

 2021 Census

 On Census day 2021 there were 14,086 people living in Enniskillen.
 Of these: